airbnb/ts-migrate/packages/ts-migrate/README.md

 For the second option we created a re-ignore script, which will fully automate this step.
 It will add `any` or `// @ts-ignore` comments for all problematic places and will make your project compilable.

-Usage: `npm run script ts-migrate -- reignore`.
+Usage: `npx ts-migrate -- reignore`.

 # FAQ